 Debate and disagreement with others is an inevitable part of life as we each attempt to protect the integrity of our maps.
 This essentially involves two or more parties laying their maps out on the table and trying to win—by convincing the other side that their map is superior.

-In the traditional sense of an argument, the opposing ideas or concepts will clash, and a verbal argument of war is declared where each person attempts to out-reason each other to win.
+In the traditional sense of an argument, a set of opposing ideas or concepts will clash, marking the verbal deceleration of war—and then each person attempts to out-reason each other to win.
 Unfortunately, the truth is not often the aim of the debate in most cases.
 Rather, the ability to proclaim your map as the superior one is.

 Here I’ve outlined 3 types of arguments that I’ve ranked by hierarchical importance, based on my own opinion: